This is a PDF Pamphlet on Starting a Business – with Legal Tips from ContractStore’s legal experts.

 You may also find these contracts of use:

-Who can use this Limited Liability Partnership Agreement Any individuals or companies establishing a limited liability partnership will need an LLP agreement.
+Who can use this Limited Liability Partnership Agreement Any individuals or companies establishing a LLP will need a limited liability partnership agreement t.
 It is written for 3 or more partners.
-What is this LLP Agreement…
+What is this LLP…